 Sometimes, it’s more about what you shouldn’t be eating.
 My bathroom habits weren't always perfect.
 For years, I ignored my lactose intolerance, eating cheese pizzas and ice cream that kept me up all night with stomach pain.
 Finally, I completely overhauled my diet, doing away with all dairy.
 I also cut way back on alcohol, caffeine, carbs, and meat.

-According to the Institute of Diabetes and Digestive and Kidney Diseases, “common foods and drinks linked to diarrhea and bowel control problems” are: dairy products, caffeinated beverages, cured or smoked meats, spicy foods, alcohol, fatty or greasy foods, some fruits (apples, peaches, pears), and sweeteners in diet drinks and sugarless products.
-“Meat is one of those things that can be not stellar for your GI track,” says Dr. Raymond.
+According to the Institute of Diabetes and Digestive and Kidney Diseases, some common foods and drinks that contribute to diarrhea and bowel control problems are: dairy products, caffeinated beverages, cured or smoked meats, spicy foods, alcohol, fatty or greasy foods, some fruits (apples, peaches, pears), and sweeteners in diet drinks and sugarless products.
+“Meat is one of those things that can be not stellar for your GI tract,” says Dr. Raymond.
 “A diet high in animal fats and low in dietary fiber can increase your risk of bowel cancer.”

 I follow all these rules.
 This doesn't make me the life of the party.
 When you're the one asking the waiter what, exactly, is in that fish dish, or you're the one at the bar who isn't drinking, it can be tough, socially.
 I drink a ton of water, take a daily probiotic (and snack on fermented foods), load up on vegetables, and eat very little meat.
 My typical breakfast is warm water with lemon, then this smoothie plus some hemp seeds, then a small coffee.
 It's a one-two-three punch that's wildly effective.